 No special equipment or tools are needed so even if you don't have a stand mixer, you can still make this!
 The dough is surprisingly simple to make and is done and ready to eat in one hour.

 The top and edges caramelize into a crispy buttery crust while the middle stays light and fluffy.
-You can use any toppings you want, my favorite is rosemary-infused olive oil and parmesan cheese!
+You can even use it to make focaccia pizza, which has become a family favorite in my house!

 - Crispy edges